Skip to main content

 Here's what happens when the Worker runs and connects to the Temporal Cluster:

-• The first Task the Worker finds is the one that tells it to execute the Workflow function.
+• The first Task the Worker finds is the one that tells it to execute the Workflow method.

 • The Worker communicates the event back to the Server.